Niira Radia: Airline owner

 In 2000 Radia attempted to start her own airline, Crown Air, but the Ministry of Civil Aviation declined to give her permission because it failed to meet the requirements for adequate paid-up capital, ownership pattern, equity base and appointment of a chairman.
-Radia increased the paid-up capital from just ₹1 lakh (₹1,00,000) to ₹30 crore (₹30 million); clarified that she and her sister, Karuna Menon, were the promoters; obtained approval from the Foreign Investment Promotion Board (FIPB) and the Home ministry to raise equity abroad; and started negotiations with International Lease Finance Corporation to obtain aircraft.
+Radia increased the paid-up capital from just ₹100,000 (₹1,00,000) to ₹300 million (₹30 million); clarified that she and her sister, Karuna Menon, were the promoters; obtained approval from the Foreign Investment Promotion Board (FIPB) and the Home ministry to raise equity abroad; and started negotiations with International Lease Finance Corporation to obtain aircraft.
 However, her application was declined again for lack of transparency in funding.

 In August 2000 Uttam Kumar Bose was sacked as CEO of Sahara Airlines after aircraft lease rentals negotiated by him were found to be as much as 50 percent higher than market rates.
 He joined Crown Air as CEO but went back to Sahara after nine months.

 In 2004 Radia tried once again to start her own airline by taking over the defunct ModiLuft and renaming it Magic Air.
 Uttam Kumar Bose once again quit Sahara Airlines to help launch Magic Air.
 Radia failed to get permission because of her foreign citizenship and rules forbidding foreign investment in Indian domestic aviation.